Davaakhatan/clipforge/README.md

 - ✅ **Smart Video Selection** - Choose from media library or upload new videos for AI processing

 ## 🆕 Latest Updates

+### Project Management & Auto-Save System
+- **Save Projects**: Save your work as `.clipforge` project files for later editing
+- **Open Projects**: Reopen saved projects and continue where you left off
+- **Auto-Save**: Automatic backup every 5 minutes to protect your work
+- **Crash Recovery**: Restore your project automatically if the app crashes
+- **Unsaved Changes Indicator**: Visual indicator when your project has unsaved changes
+- **Recent Projects**: Quick access to recently opened projects

 ### Enter AI-Powered Tools with Smart Video Selection
 - **Intelligent Video Selection**: When using AI tools, choose from existing media library videos or upload new ones